wrightmat/dnd-eberron/locations/Northedge.md

 - **The Veil of Flesh**: This is a studio for body art, including traditional tattoos and the elven techniques that give the living the appearance of death.
 Depending on the purse and the desires of the client, the effects of either procedure can be permanent or temporary.

 ##### Crystal Bridge (Wealthy residential)
 > Manors and mansions surround penthouse towers, the sheer size of these estates hinting at the wealth of the residents within.
 Walls and bridges are covered with thick panels of glass and crysteel, causing a brilliant kaleidoscope of color when sunlight strikes the towers.

 While many of the most influential citizens of Sharn prefer to live in Upper Central, closer to the center of government and trade, Crystal Bridge is home to many of Sharn’s wealthiest denizens.
 A number of dragonmarked heirs maintain private residences in Crystal Bridge or Oak Towers, along with Brelish aristocrats and merchant princes.
 Crystal Towers is a quiet, peaceful district, and many of its inhabitants employ private guards to ensure that it remains peaceful.

 Notable inhabitants of Crystal Bridge include:
 * Haras Kant (NE male human aristocrat 6) is a wealthy Brelish aristocrat anda member of the Aurum.
 Like most members of the Aurum, he is interested in increasing his personal power and wealth, whatever the cost.
-Kant has a special interest in fabulous and magic gems, and adventurers that obtain unusual gemstones may attract his interest—which can be a dangerous thing.
+Kant has a special interest in fabulous and magic gems, and adventurers that obtain unusual gemstones may attract his interest — which can be a dangerous thing.
 * Ilia Merith (LG female human aristocrat 3/ expert 3), amember of Sharn’s upper crust, isa noted philanthropist and a strong supporter of the arts, particularly song and poetry.
 Ilia might become a patron for a PC bard, or she could employ the party to recover a rare book of poetry that has been lost or stolen.

 ##### Oak Towers (Wealthy residential)
 > The smooth lines of elven architecture can be seen throughout this district, and most of the towers are formed of polished densewood.
 Manors and palatial estates line the wide avenues, and private gardens can be seen stretching out on walled balconies.

 Like Crystal Bridge, Oak Towers is a peaceful neighborhood that is home to many of Sharn’s wealthiest citizens.
 The elven influence of Shae Lias is clearly visible in the architecture of the district, and much of the population is made up of elves and half-elves.
 Between the Sharn City Watch, private guards, and the magical wards employed by many of the households, Oak Towers remains a quiet and peaceful district.